hungcq/knowledge-repo/information-technology/microservices-patterns/12-deploying-microservices.md

   - Fast deployment:
     - Package transferred over the network is small
     - Start time is low
-  - Efficient resource utilization if allocate properly
+  - Efficient resource utilization when allocating properly
 - Disadvs:
-  - Lack of encapsulation of the tech stack: operation team must know the details of how to deploy each service (eg languages, frameworks, runtime versions)
+  - Lack of encapsulation of the tech stack: the operation team must know the details of how to deploy each service (eg languages, frameworks, runtime versions)
   - -> Increase risk of error during deployment
   - Lack of isolation of the service instance: can consume all resources of the machine
-  - Difficult to allocate instances to machines to utilize it efficiently
+  - Difficult to allocate instances to machines to utilize them efficiently
 #### Deploy service as a virtual machine
 - Services are packaged as VM images & deployed.
 Each instance is a VM.
 - Pipeline:
   - Build VM image:
     - Content: service's code & required runtime software
     - Config the VM image machine to run the app when the VM boots
-  - Deploy the VM image to machine
+  - Deploy the VM image to a machine
 - Advs:
   - Encapsulate technology stack: in the VM
   - Isolate service instance